alinnman/celestial-navigation/README.md

 $B = \lbrace p \in \mathbb{R}^3 \mid p \perp b \land \left|p\right| = 1 \rbrace$

-From this it is easy to identify the two intersection points as the cross-products.
+From this it is easy to identify the two intersection points ($A \bigcap B$) as the cross-products.

 $p_1 = N(a \times b)$<br>
 $p_2 = N(b \times a)$